mzen17/Character-Neural-Engine/README.md

-# StarlightX Character Neural Engine
+# Character Neural Engine
-We are bringing bleeding edge Machine Learning technologies (Llama 2, GPT3.5/4) directly into gameplay!
+Some bleeding edge Machine Learning technologies (Llama 2, GPT3.5/4) directly in gameplay.

 ## Introduction
 The backend process (What happens in the back):